These instructions are only for Linux systems.

 ondemand governors when playing TF2 by using

 cpupower frequency-set -g performance, for example.
 You can see available governors for your CPU with

-GameMode is a handy utility released by Feral Interactive, which will change the CPU Governor from the default CPU governor to
+GameMode is a handy utility released by Feral Interactive, which changes the CPU Governor from the default CPU governor to

 performance.
-Recent updates allow it to change a games’ “nice priority”, which will give the game more resources to work with.
+Recent updates allow it to change a game’s “nice priority”, giving the game more resources to work with.

 gamemoderun %command% -your -tf2 -launch -options -go -here